Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 ### <p align="center"> ![Creating a Clean Stock New Vegas Folder](https://github.com/user-attachments/assets/01abbcf8-4205-4629-a692-f97596b62d5b) </p>
 :::tip Self-Contained
-This is part two of a process that creates a **SELF-CONTAINED** installation that does not interfere with any other modded installation of Fallout: New Vegas.
+This is part two of a process that creates a **SELF-CONTAINED** installation that won't interfere with preexisting modded setups.

 **SKIP** step 2 if you have never played or modded Fallout 3 or Fallout: New Vegas before.
 :::